 A Visit To Oregon’s Crater Lake National Park Is A Magical Wintertime Experience

 Crater Lake is one of Oregon’s most treasured gems.
 At 1,949 feet, it’s the deepest lake in the entire country, and its azure blue color is due to it purity – the lake isn’t fed by any rivers, and gets all its water from snow melt and rain.
+Crater Lake is incredibly busy during the summer, but winter months are a lot more quiet.
+On a clear day, the lake is absolutely stunning!
+Here’s why you should pay a visit to this national park in Oregon during the wintertime:

 Visit the Crater Lake National Park website to learn more about the park, and get the latest updates on weather conditions and closures.
 If you love this lake like we do, you’ll also want to follow the park’s Facebook page to see more stunning photos and learn about every facet of this special place.